FREQUENTLY ASKED QUESTIONS

 SIB Investment Program

-In general, the ND pension portfolios have performed better, relative to a broad universe of pension funds, in periods when equities did better than bonds.
-In the most recent period and over the long-term (30 years), the ND pension funds' performance has been similar to the average public pension fund.
-This exhibit shows the TFFR and PERS funds' historical returns versus a peer group of currently over 100 public funds as tracked by investment consultant Callan Associates Inc. (CAI).
-This exhibit uses time periods ended June 30, 2012, the most recent fiscal year-end available for this database.
+the ND pension portfolios have performed similarly to the average public pension funds around the nation.
+This exhibit shows the TFFR and PERS funds' historical returns versus a peer group of currently nearly 300 public funds as tracked by investment consultant Callan Associates Inc. (CAI).
+This exhibit uses time periods ended June 30, 2016, the most recent fiscal year-end available for this database.

 The returns are all shown before the effect of investment management fees or "gross of fees" as this provides a more accurate comparison within the database of public funds.

 - Investment fees are typically quoted in "basis points."
 What is a basis point?